Caladium, Elephant Ear: Planting and Growing

 - Water thoroughly to moisten the soil around the tuber(s).

-Plastic pots can be suitable as they retain moisture well.
+Plastic pots can be practical as they retain moisture well.
 However, terracotta pots are more durable and porous: they prevent waterlogging.
-In any case, choose a pot with drainage holes in the base.
+In any case, choose a pot with drainage holes at the bottom.

 → For small caladium “bulbs”: a 10cm diameter pot will suffice.

-→ For larger “bulbs” or for repotting every two years: a 15-20cm diameter pot will be perfect.
+→ For larger “bulbs” or biennial repotting: a 15-20cm diameter pot is ideal.

-- Place clay pebbles, gravel or simple pot shards at the pot’s base.
-This will further improve drainage;
+- Place clay pebbles, gravel or simple pottery shards at the pot’s base to improve drainage;

-- Fill with appropriate substrate: houseplant or foliage plant compost works very well.
-You could also try mixes such as: 1/3 multipurpose compost, 1/3 river sand and 1/3 heather soil;
+- Fill with appropriate substrate: houseplant or foliage plant compost works well.
+You could also try mixes like: 1/3 universal compost, 1/3 river sand and 1/3 heather soil;

-- Position your caladium tuber in the pot’s centre and bury it about 2cm deep;
+- Position your caladium tuber centrally in the pot and bury it about 2cm deep;

-- Fill the remaining space with compost and lightly firm with your fingers;
+- Fill the pot with compost, lightly firming with your fingers;

-- Water well to moisten the substrate and eliminate any air pockets in the compost;
+- Water well to moisten the substrate and eliminate any air pockets;

-- Use a saucer beneath your pot to catch excess water.
-This saucer can also be filled with clay pebbles or small gravel to maintain some humidity.
+- Use a saucer beneath the pot to catch excess water.
+This saucer can also contain clay pebbles or gravel to maintain some humidity.

-If needed, when the pot becomes too small, repotting should be done in early spring, around March-April.
+If required due to pot size, repotting should be done in early spring, around March-April.

-→ Learn more about growing Caladium in pots and How to plant a Caladium bulb in our advice sheets.
+→ Learn more about growing Caladium in pots and How to plant Caladium bulbs in our advice sheets.

 Caring for a Caladium